dnt1020/Animation-Planning-in-Games/README.md

 Water hose on Processing - Water hose with particle systems that fills container.
 Mouse click to turn on and off.

 Fireball on Processing - Fireball with particle systems that hits shield and cause explosion effect.
 Click to generate, click again to send and click once done to reset.

+Threads on Processing - Multiple threads with a spring system.
+Use key to move middle of threads.